 Below the Model and SPX chart on figure 1, I have the performance of the ratio of the two.
 I have noted extreme readings (green) as potential bargain buy (such as Brexit which was the last extreme reading in green), and extreme Red readings being bearish for the market.
-Today is the 41st trading day in the row that the ratio of the two is below zero.
-If it continues on like this, the market may be in the process of putting in a significant top!
+The ratio has been positive for the 11th day in a row.

 What is this model?
 It’s a comprehensive assessment of a good number of technical indicators on each S&P500 stock.
 This model does 2 things well.
-First, it shows divergences from SPX price (for example, take a look at the Brexit SPX reaction at the end of June (black) vs. the non-reaction in my model (blue)).
+First, it shows divergences from SPX price.
 Most valuable of all, my model has a lot less volatility than SPX price but does a great job of capturing SPX trend, which should do well with forecasting SPX price movements in the future.

-Volume: Just below the steady 20 period moving average
+Volume: Above the steady 20 period moving average.

 Moving Averages: Close>20>50>100>200 period moving averages

-MACD: Bearish at a positive value, histogram ticked lower for the 7th straight week
+MACD: Bullish at a positive value, histogram higher for the 2nd week in a row

 ADX: Bullish, trending

-Volume: Below the steady 20 period moving average
+Volume: Above the steady 20 period moving average.

-MACD: Bullish at a negative value, histogram ticked higher for 7th straight day
+MACD: Bullish at a positive value, histogram lower for the 4th day in a row

 SPX %above MA

-The stochastic indicators have signaled a SELL for 2 of the 5 indicators.
-Huge negative divergence seen on the Full Stochastics (red arrows) since March.
+The stochastic indicators have signaled a BUY for 5 of the 5 indicators.

 The bond market Deflation vs. Inflation metric (iShares Barclays 20+ Year Treasury Bond Fund vs. iShares Barclays TIPS Bond Fund).
-The previous peak was 10 Feb 2016.
-Values late in 2014 and pretty much all of 2016 are showing higher Deflation fears than even 2008-2009.
+Values early in 2015 and pretty much all of 2016 are showing higher Deflation fears than even 2008-2009.